Spicy pork roast, the best roasted pork loin recipe I know. Juicy and tender meat, crusted with an incredible spice mixture.

-Let the roast rest for 10 minutes before slicing, this will keep it juicy and the recommended internal temperature of 62 degrees Celsius/145 degrees Fahrenheit will be reached.
+Let the roast rest for 10 minutes before slicing, this will keep it juicy, and the recommended internal temperature of 62 degrees Celsius/145 degrees Fahrenheit will be reached.

-What to serve with pork roast?
+What to serve with a pork roast?

 - Brussels sprouts, either boiled or roasted, and roast potatoes.